Professor Nicholas Harrison

 - History of education

 My research interests are quite diverse, but an important common thread has been the sort of political work that literary texts – and also films – are imagined to do, by censors, teachers, and critics (especially postcolonial critics, who can be quite censorial).
 Among other things this entails an interest in notions of literary and aesthetic specificity or value, and recently it has led to an interest in translation, and particularly the association of literature with 'untranslatability'.
-I have worked mainly on writing in French from the Maghreb, including work by Djebar, Dib, Feraoun, Amrouche, Chraïbi, Camus, Derrida, Cixous, Memmi, and Fanon; but I have also written at some length about various other authors, notably Conrad, Fanon and Said, the Marquis de Sade, the Tel Quel group and the Surrealists, and I have written about films by Truffaut and Pontecorvo.
+I have worked mainly on writing in French from the Maghreb, including work by Djebar, Dib, Feraoun, Amrouche, Chraïbi, Camus, Derrida, Cixous, Memmi, and Fanon; but I have also written at some length about various other authors, notably Conrad, Said, the Marquis de Sade, the Tel Quel group and the Surrealists, and I have written about films by Truffaut and Pontecorvo.
 My main research project at the moment concerns colonial education.

 I have supervised and am happy to supervise PhD students whose interests connect with any of my interests; previous students' work has been diverse geographically (concerning France, the Maghreb, and other parts of the francophone world), in subject area (French, Comparative Literature, Film), and in topic and approach.